2022 Pacific hurricane season: Seasonal summary

 October began with Tropical Storm Paine, a weak and short-lived system that remained away from land.
 Shortly thereafter, Hurricane Julia became the second storm of the season to cross over into the Pacific basin intact from the Atlantic.
 Not since 1996 has more than one storm crossed between the Atlantic and Pacific basins intact during a single season.
 Later in the month, Hurricane Roslyn paralleled the coast of Western Mexico before making landfall in Nayarit with 120 mph winds.
 It was the strongest hurricane to make landfall in the eastern Pacific since Hurricane Patricia in 2015, which struck about 175 mi south of where Roslyn did.
 No named storms formed in the month of November for the first time since 2017.

-The accumulated cyclone energy (ACE) index for the 2022 Pacific hurricane season, as calculated by Colorado State University using data from the NHC, was 116.5 units.
+The accumulated cyclone energy (ACE) index for the 2022 Pacific hurricane season, as calculated by Colorado State University using data from the NHC, was 116.5 units, the highest since 2018.
 This level of activity was near the long-term (1991–2020) average.
-Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
-An ACE number represents sum of the squares of the maximum sustained wind speed (knots) for all named storms while they are at least tropical storm intensity, divided by 10,000.
-Therefore, tropical depressions are not included.